0xPolygon/polygon-docs/docs/cdk/getting-started/cdk-cli-tool.md

 ### CDK

-Here the Admin needs to provide the [cdk-node configuration file](needs a reference to the configuration doc) and a genesis file of the desired chain.
+Here the Admin needs to provide the CDK-node configuration file and a genesis file of the desired chain.

 Usage: `cdk --config <CONFIG> --chain <CHAIN> <COMMAND>`